rmvdesign/digitalgarden/src/site/notes/Narrative/Factions/Corporations/Enle Tera.md

 {"aliases":null,"tags":null,"dg-publish":true,"permalink":"/narrative/factions/corporations/enle-tera/","dgPassFrontmatter":true}
 ---

 **Enle Tera**, Navarean for "Earth's Bounty", is a private corporation specialising in hydroponics and phytogenetics.
-The sole patent holder for multiple Ruinous plants, their business model is based on producing said plants and derivative projects of them.
+The sole patent holder for multiple [[Narrative/Concepts/Ruinous Objects\|Ruinous]] plants, their business model is based on producing said plants and derivative projects of them.
 They are mainly known for producing coffee beans and selling coffee directly.

 Enle Tera operates coffee shops in most large cities and on major stations, which have a cafe and hydroponics facility combined.
 As opposed to regular coffee shops, Enle Tera coffee shops are also state-of-the-art hydroponics and genetics research facilities, and are staffed with experienced bioengineers to maintain product quality.